ldesi/virtualization_technologies_course/5_real_time_virtualization/README.md

 ## I'm impatient!

-Ok, if you want to just run Jailhouse with a simple demo (APIC demo), you can run the provided demo on Intel x86 by using QEMU.
+Ok, if you want to just run Jailhouse with a simple application (APIC), you can run the provided demo on Intel x86 by using QEMU.
 It is recommended QEMU v4.2.0+

 Download Jailhouse Intel x86 image [here](), then, run the following.